 Protect your equipment

-All your musical equipment should be securely packed away during your travels, not only to protect the instruments and hardware, but also for your own protection.
+All your musical equipment should be securely packed away during your travels, not only to protect the musical instruments and hardware, but also for your own protection.
+The advanced midi controllers can be used by musicians to experiments and explore their musical abilities and should be kept safe as well.
 The last thing you want to see in the case of an accident is a mixing board flying towards your face.

 If your band has several members, you will likely have a fair amount of equipment to lug around.
 Consider getting custom road cases built before your trip for maximum protection.